felquis/micro-chat/README.md

 Welcome to micro-chat

-An enterprise, micro chat application for all kinds of troubles and exities.
+Very simple chat ui written with React, built for all kinds of troubles and anxieties.

 > This projects uses [Create Next App](https://github.com/segmentio/create-next-app).